 Under the title Designing the Creative Societies of the Future, he conceptualized the conference, workshop program and publication for the Creative Industries Convention in Graz, Austria, in 2010.

-He curated the conference Open Source Life at the 2010 Ars Electronica Festival, with speakers including Saskia Sassen, Derrick de Kreckhove, John Thackara, among others.
+He curated the conference Open Source Life at the 2010 Ars Electronica Festival, with speakers including Saskia Sassen, Derrick de Kerckhove, John Thackara, among others.

 When the Swiss artist HR Giger was selected as the Featured Artist for the 2013 Ars Electronica Festival, Andreas J. Hirsch curated both the exhibition “HR Giger – The Art of Biomechanics” at Lentos Art Museum and the project “HR Giger’s World” for the Deep Space at the Ars Electronica Center.